Forfexopterus: Classification

 Jiang and colleagues determined that Forfexopterus was a member of the Archaeopterodactyloidea, on account of the long fourth (wing) metacarpal and the reduced fifth metatarsal in the foot.
 They tentatively assigned it to the Ctenochasmatidae based on the long snout, the presence of more than 100 teeth, the third metatarsal of the foot being longer than a third of the tibia, and the presence of projections called exapophyses on the vertebrae.
-This attribution was followed by Zhou and colleagues.
+This attribution was followed by Zhou and colleagues, as well as other authors in their assessments of ctenochasmatid specimens.
+In 2023, Jiang and colleagues noted proportional similarities between Forfexopterus, Elanodactylus, Eosipterus, and their new taxon Cratonopterus, which they used to affirm its position within the Ctenochasmatidae.
+Pêgas (2024) included Forfexopterus in a phylogenetic analysis of the Pterosauria and found support for similar relationships, with Forfexopterus and Elanodactylus as sister taxa within the Ctenochasmatoidea.
+These results are displayed in the cladogram below: